 She had her moments of tenderness too.
 ‘Lovers of Today” is a true power ballad – moving from delicate moments to authoritative guitar solo, while ‘Private Life’ echoes the rhythms of The Police while sounding far more personal and intimate than anything Sting had ever accomplished, good as Regatta de Blanc was.
 What Chryssie had going for her was the ability to arouse an audience, regardless of what she was singing, and no matter the listener be male, female or anywhere in between.

-Key track that should have a hit: ‘Up The Neck’.
+Key track that should have been a hit: ‘Up The Neck’.
 It’s got it all – thrumming bass, a fabulous opening guitar riff, and the best first line of any rock song ever: just three words “Anger and Lust”.
-See the vid below for a live rendition; it’s highly pertinent that with they chose this tune as a concert-closer.
+It’s highly pertinent that with they often chose this tune as a concert-closer.
 The impact is tremendous and displays Hynde and the band at their best.